dalehenrich/RowanSample9V4/README.md

 	#platformProperties : {
 		'gemstone' : {
 			'allusers' : {
-				#defaultSymbolDictName : 'RowanSample9_1'
+				#defaultSymbolDictName : 'RowanSample9_4'
 			}
 		}
 	},
-	#comment : 'one symbol dict specified for gemstone, the rest in default (unspecified)'
+	#comment : 'one symbol dict specified for gemstone, the rest in default --- default sym dict changed from 0009'
 }

 RwTestProjectLibraryIndexCard {
-	#name : 'index_0009',
+	#name : 'index_0010',
-	#title : 'one symbol dict specified for gemstone, the rest in default (unspecified)',
+	#title : 'one symbol dict specified for gemstone, the rest in default --- default sym dict changed from 0009',
-	#specName : 'spec_0009',
+	#specName : 'spec_0010',
-	#index : 9,
+	#index : 10,
-	#derivedFrom : 'spec_0008',
+	#derivedFrom : 'spec_0009',
 	#comment : 'RowanSample9-Core, RowanSample9-Extensions, and RowanSample9-Tests packages in default.
 RowanSample9-GemStone and RowanSample9-GemStone-Tests packages in #\'RowanSample9_2\'',
 	#rowanIssues : [
 		493